What We Offer

 - Agree common timescales and methodology of assessment for effective progress monitoring including common SEF and KPI framework

-- A strong team of support including a Director of Teaching and Learning and a team of regional subject leads to support academies
+- A strong team of support including Primary and Secondary Heads of Education and a team of regional subject leads to support academies

-- Joint accountability and responsibility of the Head of Academy Improvement and Principal for the academies education performance
+- Joint accountability and responsibility of the Head of Education and Principal for the academies education performance

 - Trust school reviews to moderate on going quality of provision for students